Frequently Asked Questions

-A. Providing you fulfil the criteria of the allocation policy, from Mid-May, new students will receive a room offer booking once they receive an Unconditional course offer which has been accepted with the University.
-During our main intake we will be very busy, so we aim to send all guaranteed room offer bookings within a three week period assuming you fulfil the guarantee for first year students.
-You will be contacted by Unite Students to complete an application form and make an advance payment of £250.
+A. Providing you fulfil the criteria of the allocation policy, from May 2023, new students will receive a room offer booking once they receive an unconditional course offer which has been accepted with the University.
+This may be after A-level

 Returning students must deal directly with Unite Students for a room on Campus.
-Returning students are housed in Harriet Martineau or Lakeside and should contact Unite Students HERE.
+Returning students are housed in Mary Sturge, Harriet Martineau or Lakeside and should contact Unite Students HERE.

 Remember to keep an eye on your online accommodation account and your emails.

 Q. Can I view the room offered to me before I accept the offer